tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/GetLightbox.md

 GetLightbox
 -------------
 The GetLightbox operation allows you to retrieve a single lightbox by ID along with specifying item view options.
+Note that while creating a lightbox requires a user authentication token, this call can be made with an anonymous token created by calling [CreateApplicationSession]

 ###Endpoint
 Use the following endpoint to access this operation: